adjacentlink/emane-guide/guide/site/physical-layer.md

 33. **`stats.observedpowertableenable`**: Defines whether the observed
     power table will be populated.
-Large number of antenna (MIMO) and/or frequency segments will increases processing load when populating.
+Large number of antenna (MIMO) and/or frequency segments will increase processing load when populating.

     ```no-highlighting
     Default: yes                   Required: no                    Modifiable: no